 Exploring Difference (fall)

 One of the most important tasks for the human person as a moral being is to come to “know thyself,” as the ancient philosophers recommend.
 But how do we do this?
-The African ethic of Ubuntu suggests that persons come to know themselves through other persons, that is, through relationship within diverse communities.
+The African ethic of Ubuntu suggests that persons come to know themselves through other persons, that is, through relationships within diverse communities.
 Our willingness to place ourselves outside the boundary of our “comfort zone” and compassionately encounter difference, disability, and “otherness” may paradoxically lead us to a more honest and merciful knowledge of the self.
-Through film, readings in theology and literature, and Community-Based Learning projects in the Worcester community, we will consider difference and disability and how such encounters with others in their “otherness” bring us to a more challenging and deeper knowledge of ourselves.
-This course entails a commitment to a Community-Based Learning component.
+Through film, readings in theology and literature, and engagement in the experiences of marginalized communities, we will consider difference and disability and how such encounters with others in their “otherness” bring us to a more challenging and deeper knowledge of ourselves.
+As conditions allow, we will incorporate direct experience and Community Based Learning into this inquiry.

 Modifying Technologies (spring)

-The second half of our seminar will focus on the ways in which advances in modern western reproductive and genetic medicine and technologies challenge our notions of “normal” and “disabled” and how we understand the boundary between them.
+The second half of our seminar will focus on the ways in which advances in modern western reproductive medicine and genetic technologies challenge our notions of “normal” and “disabled” and how we understand the boundary between them.
 As these advances bring us the hope of cure as well as more choice and control over our bodies and minds, what might be lost with the diminishment of difference and diversity?
-With the help of readings in bioethics and social ethics, as well as continued involvement in Community-Based Learning, we will consider the following question: Can the human community thrive while those who are outside the “norm” are increasingly stigmatized, isolated, and perhaps eliminated?
+With the help of readings in bioethics and social ethics, as well as continued engagement in the experiences of marginalized communities, we will consider the following question: Can the human community thrive while those who are outside the “norm” are increasingly stigmatized, isolated, and perhaps eliminated?
 Students will become knowledgeable about medical and genetic technologies that may be used to diminish diversity and reinforce boundaries between "normal" and "disabled."
-This course entails a commitment to a Community-Based Learning component.
+As conditions allow, we will incorporate direct experience and Community Based Learning into this inquiry.

 Divine 3: Immortality in Ancient Greece & Rome